Editorial guide

 ANZSIC codes for retail businesses

 Retail classification often depends on whether the business is store-based, non-store, specialist or mixed-format.
-Product category alone is not always enough to choose the right class.
+Product category alone is not always enough to choose the right class, because ANZSIC also looks at the selling model and the main goods family actually sold.

 Separate store-based from non-store retailing